 See, for our bodies to effectively burn fat while we are exercising, oxygen needs to be present.
 “The nuts and bolts are that more intense exercise burns less fat because we need oxygen to burn fat and as exercise intensity increases the anaerobic contribution increases (energy provision without oxygen),” explains James King, lecturer in exercise physiology at Loughborough University.

 Not so fast: There’s actually another form of exercise that’s pretty great for burning fat too.
 Weight training causes adaptations in the body that make you burn fat every single day.
-Essentially you shouldn’t choose one over the other; in fact LISS, HIIT and weight training should all factor into your weekly fat burning workout routines.
-Keep reading to find out why.
+Essentially you shouldn’t choose one over the other; in fact, LISS, HIIT, and weight training should all factor into your weekly fat burning workout routines.
+Here's why.

 Fat-Burning Workout #1:

 Okay, so when you’re in that HIIT class, you won’t be burning much fat.
 That’s because when your heart rate spikes too much, you can’t get enough oxygen into the body, so it starts working anaerobically (meaning without oxygen), and when oxygen isn’t present, you can’t burn much fat.
 “A HIIT workout can elevate EPOC (excess post-exercise oxygen consumption) to a level which can, depending on how hard you work (it has to reach the anaerobic threshold), mean you are burning fat for up to 24 hours afterward, even longer in some cases,” explains Sophie Everard, Another Space HIIT instructor.